vlazed/smh2blender/README.md

 ### Issues
 If you have found a bug, or you have a suggestion to improve this tool, please report it in the [issue tracker](https://github.com/vlazed/smh2blender/issues).
 This is the best way for me to act on them.

+## Gotchas
+- Starting from Blender 4.4, actions are slotted.
+This can be confusing when importing SMH animations, compared to earlier versions of Blender.
+Make sure to select `Legacy Slot` to see the SMH animation.

 ## Tutorials
 > [!IMPORTANT]